Farhan5217/Face-Emotions-Detection/README.md

 ![Screenshot](sad.PNG)
 ![Screenshot](surprise.PNG)

+## Usage
+1. Connect a webcam or a camera to your system.

+2. Run the code.

+3. Detected faces will be highlighted, and their corresponding emotions will be displayed in real-time.

 ## Contributions

 Contributions to the project are highly encouraged.
 If you encounter any issues or have ideas for enhancements, please feel free to open an issue or submit a pull request.